 Across the globe, beaches are known for their inspiring natural beauty.
 While golden sands and turquoise seas are undeniably alluring, the world is a big and diverse place – home to some truly unique stretches of shore.

-From lunar-like beaches to secluded sandy coves, some of the most interesting beaches offer far more than sun, sea, and sand.
+From lunar-like landscapes to secluded sandy coves, some of the most interesting beaches offer far more than sun, sea, and sand.
 From green, pink, and black sands to mysterious rock formations, and bubbling hot springs to waddling penguins, there are all kinds of surprises to be found at the very edges of the land.

 So, if you’re keen to hit the beach on your next holiday but want to see something different, we’ve got you covered.
 Here are 10 of the world’s most unusual beaches.